 Remember that every algorithm has a human “parent.”
 Even as AI takes over some tasks, you’ll need humans to train and run those systems.
 Organisations may soon find themselves needing to create entirely new roles to manage AI-driven tools.
 Consider how best to build these skills in-house and ensure your organisation is attractive to digital talent who might be interested in roles, such as:

 - Prompt Engineer to apply data science expertise in developing curated, relevant content

-Cultivate a mindset of perpetual reinventionTraditional jobs have already changed, and reinvention must become a new muscle that organizations learn to flex forevermore.
+Cultivate a mindset of perpetual reinventionTraditional jobs have already changed, and reinvention must become a new muscle that organisations learn to flex forevermore.
 In the simplest terms, encourage workers to look at how their jobs are done at other firms, and then bring back ideas.
 Create forums for idea-sharing and challenging the status quo, harnessing collective creativity.
 Set aside budget for “test-and-learn” experiments and create capacity in the system for people to “play.”
 Engage your talent at the front lines in mapping out how AI can best be deployed.
-This is a critical opportunity to close the gap between executives and workers on how AI is disrupting the organization’s work.
+This is a critical opportunity to close the gap between executives and workers on how AI is disrupting the organisation’s work.

 Stay ahead of legal and regulatory complianceThe use of generative AI poses several legal and regulatory pitfalls.
 The data concerns mentioned above become worse when providing prompts or publishing content that violates copyright or privacy laws.
 At a minimum, provide basic training so employees know not to enter private, sensitive or confidential information.
 Better yet, put rigorous guardrails around the use of these AI-based tools.
 Certify your employees (via pass/fail course) before allowing them to use the tools; set up alerts or disclaimers for internal content downloads; and, of course, ensure that GDPR and similar laws are being upheld.